-Plants within a CubicFarms System are grown hydroponically.
+Plants within a CubicFarm System are grown hydroponically.
 Some crops are first germinated in the proprietary CubicFarms germination machine, and then transplanted into the growing machine.
 Other broadcast seeded crops are planted directly into the growing trays from germination through harvest.
 Crops are spaced optimally within each growing tray utilizing crop spacing inserts, allowing optimized density and an increased yield per cubic foot.
 Growing trays advance within the growing chamber as often as every 30 seconds, and a gentle rocking motion as part of the natural movement of the trays simulates adverse weather conditions such as wind thereby creating a heartier plant.
-Throughout the cycle within the System, each crop is subject to identical conditions, which leads to greater crop consistency.
+Throughout the cycle within the CubicFarm System, each crop is subject to identical conditions, which leads to greater crop consistency.

-Component Description The centralized climate controlled work area, into which every machine opens providing a centralized, clean work area for all planting, harvesting, and packing.
+COMPONENT DESCRIPTION 1 The centralized climate-controlled work area, into which every machine opens providing a centralized, clean work area for all planting, harvesting, and packing.
 2 Each CubicFarm growing machine is built within a customized, insulated stainless steel container, each with their own climate control thus creating an optimized growing chamber for each crop.
-3 1 irrigation machine towards the back of the system will feed each growing machine, and can feed up to 50 CubicFarm growing machines.
+3 1 irrigation machine towards the back of the system will feed each growing machine, and can be feed up to 50 CubicFarm growing machines.
 Additional systems can be easily added to expand capacity without disrupting current capacity.

 Each growing machine opens into the center of the building where farmers can access the growing trays and control temperature, humidity, lighting, and irrigation.
-Unlike traditional warehouse growing, the System enables farmers to create ideal growing conditions for the specific crop inside each container.
+Unlike traditional warehouse growing, the CubicFarm System enables farmers to create ideal growing conditions for the specific crop inside each container.
 If the farmer is not physically present, the farmer can change growing conditions using a smartphone application and also receive alerts when conditions require attention.
-The modular nature of the design easily accommodates scalability; Systems can be added according to the farm's growth requirements.
-While Systems are designed to be attached to a CubicFarms central building, they can also be inserted into any existing building if desired.
+The modular nature of the design easily accommodates scalability; CubicFarm Systems can be added according to the farm's growth requirements.
+While CubicFarm Systems are designed to be attached to a CubicFarms central building, they can also be inserted into any existing building if desired.
 They can also be connected to an existing building, offering incredible versatility for the location of growing operations.

-Currently, CubicFarms' Systems have successfully produced dozens of varieties of lettuce, four varieties of basil, Asian vegetables, wheatgrass, multiple varieties of microgreens and herbs and animal feed.
+Currently, CubicFarm Systems have successfully produced dozens of varieties of lettuce, four varieties of basil, Asian vegetables, multiple varieties of microgreens and herbs.
 Total growth time, depending on the type of crop, ranges from 5 to 21 days.
 A summary of the cultivation capabilities for a growing machine in Canada for two selected crops is provided below.
 The projected economics are based on observed costs of production at the Pitt Meadows, British Columbia facility.

-Per Machine Lettuce Basil
+PER MACHINE LETTUCE BASIL

 Measure of unit Heads Plugs

-Crops Per Cycle (units) 6,240 20,640
+Crops Per Cycle (units) 5,040 11,088

-Cycles Per Year ~17 (21 days per cycle) ~36 (10 days per cycle)
+Cycles Per Year ~20 (18 days per cycle) ~26 (14 days per cycle)

 Wastage Rate 5% 5%

-Net Annual Crops (units) ~103,000 ~716,000
+Net Annual Crops (units) ~95,760 ~273,874